As Building Inspectors in Perth completing structural inspections every day, we get asked all the time by Home Buyers…

 - The Timber Pest Inspection

-In this blog we are going to shed some light on the first inspection.
-The Structural Inspection.
+In this blog we are going to shed some light on the first inspection – The Structural Building Inspection.

 In Western Australia the most commonly used Annexure when a buyer says “I’d like to have a building inspection carried out please”, is the REIWA Australian Standard Pre-Purchase Structural Inspection Condition.
 Many Real Estate Agencies have their own annexure which can be different to the REIWA one.
 But all the Non-REIWA annexures have a similar theme.
-They are all concerned with defects of a structural nature.
+They are all concerned with structural defects.

 (A) Refers to inspections and reports carried out on the structural elements only.

 (C) Refers to almost all other building elements and

 (D) refers to the building elements that should not form part of the inspection and report.